2001 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2001-P Half Dollar Value

-Higher grade examples have performed well at auction, with an MS68 specimen reaching $900 in March 2018, reflecting the coin’s scarcity in premium conditions.
+Higher-grade examples have performed well at auction, with an MS68 specimen reaching $900 at Heritage Auctions in March 2018.
+This represents a dramatic premium over the $18–$25 range typical for MS65 examples.

 2001-P Half Dollar Price/Grade Chart